DataBiosphere/toil/docs/tutorial.rst

 Is equivalent to the complete previous example.
 Here *helloWorld* is an example of a *job function*, a function whose first argument is a reference to the wrapping job.
-Just like a *self* argument in a class, this allows it to access the methods of the wrapping job, see :class:`toil.job.JobFunctionWrappingTarget`.
+Just like a *self* argument in a class, this allows access to the methods of the wrapping job, see :class:`toil.job.JobFunctionWrappingTarget`.

 The function